Processes

 Example of how to receive data from an RPA bot

-In the RPA Bot stage, we have configured two output Variables that the stage expects to receive from the selected RPA Bot:
+In this example, we have configured two Output Variables that the stage expects to receive from the selected RPA Bot:

-In the “Output” tab of ElectroNeek Studio Pro, select the options as shown below:
+In the “Output” tab of Studio Pro, enable the "Send variables data to SaaS Orchestrator" option, and then mark the desired Output Variables, as shown below:

 HTTP Call Stage